pishposh/sqlfluff/src/sqlfluff/utils/reflow/README.md

    file just for this purpose.

-Given user requirements to be able to configure at least comma placement the config file approach seems the most suitable - as it allows sensible inheritance and deviation from a default spacing configuration.
+Given user requirements to be able to configure at least comma placement in the config file approach seems the most suitable - as it allows sensible inheritance and deviation from a default spacing configuration.

 ### More specifically...